ertemann/dex-agg-tutorial/docs/TUTORIAL.md

 ### Querying Hyperion (Aptos)

 For Hyperion on Aptos, we take a different approach - using REST APIs directly without an SDK.
-Aptos uses a specific naming to accces any and all contract through something called a [view function](https://fullnode.mainnet.aptoslabs.com/v1/spec#/operations/view). the nomenclature is: `CONTRACT::method::function``.
+Aptos uses a specific naming to accces any and all contract through something called a [view function](https://fullnode.mainnet.aptoslabs.com/v1/spec#/operations/view). the nomenclature is: `contract_address::method::function`.
 So going to the [hyperion docs](https://docs.hyperion.xyz/developer/via-contract) and referencing their main contract address we can see all methods and functions on the Aptos [blockchain explorer](https://explorer.aptoslabs.com/object/0x8b4a2c4bb53857c718a04c020b98f8c2e1f99a68b0f57389a8bf5434cd22e05c/modules/code/pool_v3?network=mainnet) and define the query we need.

 Let us now use a simple Json + request structure to query this REST endpoint.
 You can reference this `request_json` function implementation with Retry decorator in `queries.py`.